sigma-epsilon/sigmaepsilon.core/README.md

 ## **License**

 This package is licensed under the MIT license.
-See the accached LICENSE file for the details.
+See the attached LICENSE file for the details.